-For methods that specify colony counts such as membrane filter or plated media, duplicate counts shall be performed monthly on one (1) positive sample, for each month that the test is performed.
-If the laboratory has two or more analysts, each analyst shall count typical colonies on the same plate.
-Counts shall be within 10% difference to be acceptable.
-In a laboratory with only one microbiology analyst, the same plate shall be counted twice by the analyst, with no more than 5% difference between the counts.
+For methods that specify counts (i.e. cfu/100mL or MPN/100mL) such as membrane filter, plated media or other methods which specify a quantitative result, duplicate counts shall be performed monthly on one (1) positive sample for each month that the test is performed.
+If the laboratory has two (2) or more analysts, each analyst shall count typical results on the same sample.
+Counts shall be within ten percent (10%) difference to be acceptable.
+In a laboratory with only one (1) microbiology analyst, the same sample shall be counted twice by the analyst, with no more than a five percent (5%) difference between the counts.